Join the Trinity Community

 - A follower of Jesus Christ

-- Passionate about and committed to Trinity’s mission
+- Eager to embrace Trinity’s mission

 - A trusted and proven K–6 educational leader and coach

-- Familiar with classical Christian education
+- Conversant with classical Christian education

 - A clear communicator in spoken and written word